 Duties and responsibilities

-To participate in initial training and ongoing development, with supervision and peer support, to build the knowledge and confidence required for the role
+To participate in initial training and ongoing development, with supervision and peer support, to build the knowledge and confidence required for the role.

-To work with the Teaching, Learning and Attainment Coordinator, relevant Associate Deans to develop areas Changemakers’ work based on College and University academic priorities and initiatives
+To work with the Teaching, Learning and Attainment Coordinator, relevant Associate Deans, and project leads and stakeholders to develop areas of Changemakers’ work based on College and University academic priorities and initiatives.

-To work directly with identified to review and co-develop curricula and/or teaching practices, ranging from student induction up until final assessment.
+To work directly with identified stakeholders to review and co-develop curricula and/or teaching practices, ranging from student induction up until final assessment.

-To work with the Academic Strategy Group identifying key approaches to an inclusive and equitable student experience throughout the student journey, from admissions to graduation and beyond
+To work with the Academic Strategy Group identifying key approaches to an inclusive and equitable student experience throughout the student journey, from admissions to graduation and beyond.

-To liaise with student representatives, the Students’ Union, and directly with students as needed, for Changemakers work to be informed by the diversity of our student voices
+To liaise with student representatives, the Students’ Union, and directly with students as needed, for Changemakers work to be informed by the diversity of our student voices.

-To contribute to college- and university-wide anti-racism, decolonial thinking, anti-colonisation/imperialism and climate emergency initiatives, such as the Anti-Racism Action Plan and Climate Emergency Action Plan
+To contribute to college- and university-wide anti-racism, decolonial thinking, anti-colonisation/imperialism and climate emergency initiatives, such as the Anti-Racism Action Plan and Climate Emergency Action Plan.

-To meet once a term with the College Strategy Group to contribute to discussions on college strategic priorities and projects
+To meet once a term with the College Strategy Group to contribute to discussions on college strategic priorities and projects.

 Changemakers work online and remotely through UAL digital platforms, particularly Teams and Sharepoint.
 There will be some opportunities to work on-site.
 Some of the work will be at specific times, mainly on Wednesday afternoons (e.g. online or on-site meetings and/or workshops), and other work can be completed at other times (e.g. reading and replying to messages, developing materials, commenting on course handbooks).